joegasewicz/react-bare-forms/README.md

 #### Bootstrap 4
+Bootstrap 4 doesn't come with React Bare Forms so that you can obtain the smallest bundle size possible!

 There are several ways to include Bootstrap 4 but here we are going to use sass:

 ```